Shrule: 1642 massacre of Protestant refugees

 After staying at Shrule Castle in the company of Miles Bourke, 2nd Viscount Mayo, Sheriff of County Mayo, for more than a week, the group was given an escort with orders to take them 14 miles toward the border of County Mayo and County Galway, where other forces would assume the escort duty and take them on to the Galway fort.
 After provisioning the Maxwell family with horses, Lord Mayo set out for Cong.
 Mayo handed over his prisoners at Shrule, on the border, as his authority only existed in County Mayo.
 Edmond Bourke, an Irish soldier who led the escort duty, and a cousin of Lord Mayo, then ordered their troops to begin killing their settler charges.
 Estimates of the dead ranged from less than 30 to as many as 65.
 Survivors were taken to Headford by monks from Ross Errilly.
 Though Mayo's son Theobald tried to save some prisoners, and had to be driven away, he was executed in 1653 by a Parliamentarian inquiry for complicity in the killings that was held after the Cromwellian conquest of Ireland.

 Religion

 Saint Joseph's Church in Shrule is a Roman Catholic church in the Diocese of Galway, Kilmacduagh and Kilfenora.

 Education

 The village has one pre-school, one primary school, and no second-level school.
 Second-level students usually attend Presentation College Headford which is seven kilometres away in Headford.

 Sports

-Shrule-Glencorrib GAA is the village's main sports club.
+The local Gaelic Athletic Association (GAA) club, Shrule-Glencorrib GAA, is associated with Shrule and nearby Glencorrib.